 The Freetrade SIPP fee will be taken via your linked debit card on the day you first fund your SIPP, which will become your monthly billing date for future payments.

-You can transfer pension benefits from other suitable pension arrangements as a cash payment.
+You can transfer pension benefits from other suitable pension arrangements.

 There is no minimum or maximum amount.